Teaching Transformations Ivy+ Summit

 The Teaching Transformations Summit is a yearly gathering of graduate students across Ivy Plus institutions who are especially committed to improving the support, discourse, and practice of pedagogy in higher education.
 Each year Columbia sends a select group to share teaching approaches and engage in a series of frank and generative discussions with colleagues at other institutions.
 The summit is a unique chance to form national connections with graduate students actively working to transform the academy through teaching development.

-This year’s Ivy Plus Teaching Transformations Summit will run online on Friday, May 6 from 12-3pm ET.
-Former and current CTL Fellows (LTFs, TOFs, TAFs, FAAs, Teaching Consultants) are invited to register.
+This year’s Ivy Plus Teaching Transformations Summit will run online on Friday, April 26 12-3pm ET.
+Former and current CTL Fellows (LTFs, TOFs, TAFs, CIRTL Fellows, FAAs, Teaching Consultants) are invited to register.
+The deadline for registration is April 12.

 In what way are graduate students actively working to transform the academy through teaching development?
 This fundamental question takes on timely urgency given data about undergraduate motivation and retention, calls for inclusive teaching, the rapid evolution of digital learning tools, and a challenging academic employment landscape.